nbalmoori/overlook/README.md

 - A "manager" class that can:
   - login and see hotel information such ass rooms available, revenue, and percentage of rooms occupied for today
   - search for any user by name, view their info, and add or delete a user's room bookings
-- Enhance styling of the user dashboard
+- Enhance styling of the user dashboard by adding pictures of rooms
 - Increase accessibility for users that utilize screen-readers or cannot use a mouse

 ## Technologies Used